retypeapp/retype/hosting/cloudflare.md

 ---
-title: Cloudflare Pages
+label: Cloudflare
-icon: globe
+icon: /static/logos/cloudflare.svg
 tags: [guide,hosting]
+author: TiagoVXII # Big thanks to TiagoVXII for writing this hosting guide
 ---

-Big thanks to TiagoVXII for doing this.
----

-# CloudFlare Pages
+# Cloudflare Pages

 [Cloudflare](https://www.cloudflare.com/) is a popular website used to host your websites and protect them, It's used by millions of people also using Retype.